MicahXX/littleGames/README.md

-# Just a small quiz in Java that I made with the skills I have.
+# These are just some games you can play in Java like a quiz and more!